ATMT-1000 Mechanical & Spatial Relations

 2 Credits

-Study of geometric modeling, using selected CAD/CAM packages to graphically model parts in 2D, 3D wire-frame and solid, generating G-codes, post-processing G-codes into formats interpretable by given CNC controllers.
-Topics include editing G-codes with verification of toolpaths in 3D and solid model simulation; downloading path programs into CNC turning and milling centers; and machining parts.
-Use of metrology methods to check dimensional and geometrical accuracy of produced parts.
+Examines geometric modeling using selected CAD/CAM software to graphically model parts in 2D, 3D wireframe, and solid formats, generate G‑code, and post‑process programs into formats interpretable by specific CNC controllers.
+Topics include editing G‑code with verification of toolpaths through 3D and solid model simulation, downloading programs to CNC turning and milling centers, and machining parts.
+Also covers the use of metrology methods to verify the dimensional and geometric accuracy of manufactured parts.

 Lecture: 1 hour.
 Laboratory: 2 hours